CodaKid families, parents, and instructors have been asking us for the best STEM toys, games, and/or engineering tools that teach kids how to code!

 Developed by Frédéric Desmoulins, Nicolas Antoniazzi, and Aude Barral, CodinGame is a free learning platform that teaches older students and adults how to code while making games, competing against other players, and solving puzzles.

-In this platform, students can choose which games they want to play based on their knowledge of programming and improve on those skills.
+In this platform, students can choose which games they want to play based on their programming knowledge and improve on those skills.
 For instance, in the game, Temperatures, students are taught how to understand loops and conditionals while analyzing records of temperatures.

 Overall, this platform is a fun platform for anyone who is interested in learning how to code while playing games that have darker elements and colors to them.